docksal/docksal/docs/advanced/volumes.md

 The downsides:

 - Initial sync can take time especially on large codebases
-- There is no easy way to know when the initial sync is done (other than watching the host CPU usage drop)
 - Higher disk space usage (double the size of the codebase)
 - Additional load from the unison daemon, but nothing compared to the load `osxfs` produces.